Trailer Mounted 3 Ton per day press

 Biomass energy is, however, derived from the sun but is stored in various forms by biological processes.
 Commonly known storage devices for biomass energy includes vegetable oils, starches, cellulose, proteins, fats, etc. Nature is amazing how it is able to store this energy at room temperature, without pressure, using only enzymatic pathways.
 Man cannot even use such methods to release the energy, not to mention, storing it.

 Biomass encompasses much of what we have outlined in biofuels already, but also presents other opportunities to recapture the energy stored in new carbon.
 One of these methods is called gasification.
-This process uses combustion with an oxygen deficient atmosphere to reduce the new carbon (old carbon coal was used historically) components into the basic building block of organic chemistry called syngas.
+Gasification: This process uses combustion with an oxygen deficient atmosphere to reduce the new carbon (old carbon coal was historically used like this) components into the basic building block of organic chemistry called syngas.
 This syngas, comprised of H2 and CO2 can then be recombined as needed to form any liquid fuel desired.
 The Germans used this very effectively to make liquid fuels from coal in two world wars.

 NRES feels that gasification of new carbon 'wastes' have a natural fit on the energy farm and we will be embarking on a research pilot to this end in late 2007.
 Contact us if you are considering such a project.